 Humanities and Fine Arts

-Classics, Comparative Literature, East Asian Languages and Cultural Studies, English, Film and Media Studies, French, Hispanic Languages and Literature, History, History of Art and Architecture, Linguistics, Media Arts and Technology, Music, Philosophy, Religious Studies OR Theater and Dance
+Classics, Comparative Literature, East Asian Languages and Cultural Studies, English, Film and Media Studies, Hispanic Languages and Literatures, History, History of Art and Architecture, Linguistics, Media Arts and Technology, Music, Philosophy, Religious Studies, or Theater and Dance

 Social Sciences